UrbanCompass/bazel/site/docs/tutorial/android-app.md

 [This web page](https://developer.android.com/ndk/guides/stable_apis.html)
 contains a map from Android releases to NDK-supported API levels.

-## Create a BUILD file
+## Create a UCBUILD file

-A [`BUILD` file](/docs/build-ref.html#BUILD_files) is a text file that describes the relationship between a set of build outputs -- for example, compiled software libraries or executables -- and their dependencies.
-These dependencies may be source files in your workspace or other build outputs. `BUILD` files are written in the Bazel *build language*.
+A [`UCBUILD` file](/docs/build-ref.html#BUILD_files) is a text file that describes the relationship between a set of build outputs -- for example, compiled software libraries or executables -- and their dependencies.
+These dependencies may be source files in your workspace or other build outputs. `UCBUILD` files are written in the Bazel *build language*.

-`BUILD` files are part of concept in Bazel known as the *package hierarchy*.
+`UCBUILD` files are part of concept in Bazel known as the *package hierarchy*.
 The package hierarchy is a logical structure that overlays the directory structure in your workspace.
-Each [package](/docs/build-ref.html#packages) is a directory (and its subdirectories) that contains a related set of source files and a `BUILD` file.
-The package also includes any subdirectories, excluding those that contain their own `BUILD` file.
-The *package name* is the name of the directory where the `BUILD` file is located.
+Each [package](/docs/build-ref.html#packages) is a directory (and its subdirectories) that contains a related set of source files and a `UCBUILD` file.
+The package also includes any subdirectories, excluding those that contain their own `UCBUILD` file.
+The *package name* is the name of the directory where the `UCBUILD` file is located.

 Note that this package hierarchy is distinct from, but coexists with, the Java package hierarchy for your Android app.